YSaintL/Assignment4/README.md

 # Screenshots

 # Individual Contribution
-Alex Do was responsible for: general program creation, debugging this program, handling inputs, revising initial logic of program
+Alex Do was responsible for: general program creation, debugging this program, handling inputs, revising initial logic of program.

-Daniel Faseyi was responsible for: general program creation, debugging this program, coming up with initial logic for this program
+Daniel Faseyi was responsible for: general program creation, debugging this program, coming up with initial logic for this program.

 The two developers collaboated on this project and much of the work was intertwined.